Free Egyptians Party: President

-After the party's establishment, a presidential office was established to act as president of the party until internal elections..
+After the party's establishment, a presidential office was established to act as president of the party until internal elections.
 After the parliamentary elections of November 2011 and January 2012, Ahmed Said was appointed as interim president of the party and Rawi Camel-Touge as interim Secretary General.
 After holding the first congress of the party on 10 May 2013 Ahmed Said was elected as the first elected president of the Free Egyptians Party.
 After the merger of the Democratic Front Party into the Free Egyptians Party, at the first Supreme Council meeting on 28 April 2014 Essam Khalil was elected to be General Secretary.

-in December 2015, Free Egyptians Party elected his leader Essam Khalil with 84% of votes to be the second elected president.
+in December 2015, the party elected Khalil as the second leader of the party, with 84% of the vote.

-Political bureau

-The first elected Political Bureau of the Free Egyptians Party: